 Learn from a seasoned project manager on the relationship between Lean and Project Management.
 Session takeaways will include becoming knowledgeable on the difference between Lean and Project Management; being able to relate your experiences to Lean and apply them going forward; and a gained awareness of how to apply Lean within Project Management, and vice versa.

-Utilizing Agile Techniques in Your Waterfall Environment
+The Hybrid Project - Utilizing Agile Techniques in Your Waterfall Environment

 Jim Stewart, PMP, PMI-ACP, CSM | Principal | JP Stewart Associates